How long does it take to write 1,000 words?

 You can write 2,000 words in anywhere from four to eight hours.

 This may seem like a broad window but how long it takes you to write 500, 2,000, or even 3,000 words depends on many things.
-It depends on your experience, knowledge of the topic, how fast you can write, your writing style, writing process, and more.
+It depends on your experience, knowledge of the content or essay topic, how fast you can write, your writing style, writing process, and more.

 Aim to write a quality article, the best one it can be, and you will always be your client’s favorite writer.